Proximal Reinforcement Learning: Efficient Off-Policy Evaluation in Partially Observed Markov Decision Processes: Identification Theory

 \end{assumption}

-Note that implicit in the assumption is that $\pd{t}(A_t=a \mid S_t)>0$.
+Implicit in the assumption is that $\pd{t}(A_t=a \mid U_t)>0$.
 We refer to the functions $q^{(t)}$ as \emph{action bridge functions}, and $h^{(t,\phi)}$ as \emph{outcome bridge functions}.
 These may be seen as analogues of inverse propensity scores and state-action quality functions respectively.
 As argued previously by \citet{kallus2021causal}, assuming the existence of these functions is more general than the approach taken by \citet{cui2020semiparametric}, who require complex completeness conditions.
-Existence of such functions functions can be justified, \emph{e.g.}, by conditions on the the singular values of certain conditional expectation linear operators; we refer readers to \citet{kallus2021causal} for a detailed presentation of such conditions, as well as concrete examples of bridge functions when the negative controls are discrete, or the negative controls and $Y_t$ are defined by linear models.
+We refer readers to \citet{kallus2021causal} for a detailed presentation of conditions under which the existence of such bridge functions can be justified, as well as concrete examples of bridge functions when the negative controls are discrete, or the negative controls and $Y_t$ are defined by linear models.